 Found in 9 Collections and/or Records:

 The Friends Ambulance Unit was a volunteer ambulance service that operated during both World Wars as well as for a period after WWII (1946-1959).
 It was founded by a group of British Quakers and most of the volunteers were registered conscientious objectors.
 This collection contains loose black and white photos (now in sleeves) of the Friends Ambulance Unit in Syria and France.
 Some of the photos in this collection ran in Harper's Bazaar.

 E. Carlton MacDowell (Edwin Carlton) (1887-1973) was a Quaker zoologist and relief worker.
 The collection contains correspondence, minutes, reports, memorabilia, pictures and other papers, relating to MacDowell's involvement in Quaker relief activities in France during and after World War I. Includes material relating to American Friends Service Committee's Reconstruction Unit and Message Committee, Berlin Centre Committee, and Friends Council for International Service.

-Scope and Content note This collection is composed of the single volume scrapbook of Josiah P. Marvel, and includes Nazi documents, such as certificates and letters, from Marvel's time in occupied France during the summer of 1940 while travelling to and from Paris in service to the American Friends Service Committee.
-Documents include permissions from Nazi commanders in France, as well as from The Hague and Brussels.
-Also included is a map of the location of prison camps, clothing lists and a printed booklet on the...
+The scrapbook of Josiah P. Marvel includes Nazi documents, such as certificates and letters, from Marvel's time in occupied France during the summer of 1940, while travelling to and from Paris in service to the American Friends Service Committee.
+Documents include permissions from Nazi commanders in France, as well as The Hague and Brussels.
+Also included is a map of the location of prison camps, clothing lists, and a printed booklet on the National Work for Infants.

 William Webb Price (1892-1961) was a Quaker architect, teacher, and actor, of Rose Valley, Pennsylvania.
 The collection contains chiefly letters written by Price to his family while serving with Friends War Victims Relief Committee in France during and shortly after World War I; together with reports, financial papers, memorabilia, and printed material relating to Quaker reconstruction activities in France.